troglobit/troglobit.github.io/_projects/finit.markdown

 Netlink events like default route or interfaces coming up/down, similar to [systemd][7].

-Finit can also be extended with plugins to hook into the boot process, extend the functionality at runtime to fit your specific needs.
-See the [documentation][README] for details.
+Finit can also be extended with plugins to hook into the boot process and extend its functionality to fit your specific needs.
+For more details, see the [documentation][README].

 Example